alokkataria101/docsify-template1/README.md

-# Welcome to the Docsified Page of the IBM Cloud Compliance!
+# Welcome to the Docsified Page of the by github account.
+Thanks !!!!!
-IBM Cloud Battleship Team